NarukamiNaganohara/dotfiles/README.md

 - Specifically, in the Hyprland configs (`hypr/` directory), there are potential issues or "errors" (as in, unoptimized parts) related to monitor setup.
 You **must** adjust the monitor configurations (e.g., resolutions, positions, and outputs) to match your own hardware.
 The same goes for Hyprlock (screen locker) and wallpaper settings—they rely on specific paths and themes that might not exist on your system.

 - Always back up your existing configs before testing anything.
 Test in a virtual machine if possible.

+- Don't forget to move the icons and the color scheme to /usr/share/icons and usr/share/themes.

 - Some configs assume Arch Linux with AUR access (via yay), so compatibility on other distros may vary.